ChenHua-Hsu/higgs_dna_tutorial/07_FinalFits/signal_modeling/README.md

 }
 ```
-Please change the `inputWSDir` value to match the path to your workspaces.
+Please change the `inputWSDir` value to match the full path to your workspaces.

 The scripts are ran using:
 ```